 A random number generator, or RNG, is a computer technology that is used to determine payouts and jackpots.
 Money paid out to players isn’t actually based on the reels themselves.
 An RNG creates a sequence of simulated random numbers to determine where those reels will land, and thus which payouts are distributed to players.

 The RNG creates these sequences at a rate of hundreds and thousands per second.
-Early machines used actual mechanical working within each machine to determine winners.
-Now a payout and jackpot is determined as soon as the player hits the button to spin the reels.
+Early mechanical slot machines used actual mechanical workings within each machine to determine winners.
+Now, a payout and jackpot is determined as soon as the player hits the button to spin the reels.

 Some slots even still have an arm (as in one-armed bandits) that a player can pull as if playing an old-fashioned casino where a player pulled an arm to spin the reels.
 This arm actually only starts the casino reels via the computer innards and the RNG still determines a winning or losing spin.